 But you can get extra creative on the remaining image slots that you have for your product page.
-Ideally, you’d want to use a few photos of your product being used by a person to give the potential buyer an understanding of how it’s used.
+Ideally, you’d want to use a few photos of your product by a person to give the potential buyer an understanding of its use.
 Multiple images showing off the product from different perspectives also help out a lot.
-The photos need to be accurate, sharp and appealing to the viewer.
+The photos need to be accurate, sharp, and appealing to the viewer.

 2. Managing Your Amazon Inventory